moniika21/motd-template/README.md

 > **Warning**
 > The update module is intended for debian-based ditributions only with use of [Apt](https://en.wikipedia.org/wiki/APT_(software)).

+## Colors

+The default color displayed with or without the aliases is **green**.
+You can modify it with another color code.

 ## Logos

-There is logos in the logo folder, you must make the logo file you want executable and put it in the `/etc/update-motd.d` folder.
+There is logos in the logo folder, if you want a logo to be displayed, you just have to make the desired logo file executable and put it in the `/etc/update-motd.d` folder.

 I used some ascii arts found on the web or with the `neofetch` command.